Too Polite to Disagree: Understanding Sycophancy Propagation in Multi-Agent Systems: Related Work

 \subsection{Using Sycophancy Scores in Discussion}

 In discussion, we present signals about other agents to each agent corresponding to the numerical scores obtained via the metrics above.
-The exact prompt that we use can be found in \Cref{app:debate_wrapper}
+The exact prompt that we use can be found in \Cref{app:debate_wrapper}. \Cref{tab:experiment-modes} summarizes the eight conditions we compare.

 \textbf{Base Sycophancy Score (BSS).} BSS establishes a static prior of intrinsic model sycophancy based on single-turn behavior (Round 0).
 For a model $m$ and metric $k \in \{\text{SCS, AR, CS}\}$, we compute the scalar score $S_{\text{BSS}}(m, k) \in [0, 1]$ over $\mathcal{D}_{\text{cal}}$.